 Stabilizing Muscles

-- Trapezius and Rhomboids (Upper Back): Help maintain posture and shoulder stability.
+- Trapezius and Rhomboids (Upper Back): These muscles help maintain posture and shoulder stability.

 - Core Muscles: Your core muscles (abdominals, obliques, lower back) engage to keep your body stable during the exercise.